What is a detached house?

 Disadvantages of a detached house:

-• Maintenance of a detached home is greater, especially if you have a septic and well system. (read: what is a septic tank?)
+• Maintenance of a detached home is greater, especially if you have a septic and well system

 • All costs are your own, not shared with neighbours